 Regardless of the farmers' rejection of the development of PT HD and PT SP, by the early 2000s the two companies had succeeded in establishing their combined plantation of 12,000 hectares.
 Two decades into their operation, the companies together were able to establish some 20,000 hectares, or 53% of their initial plan.
 They utilized a number of strategies to implement their business, both soft and hard campaigns.
 The soft campaign included at least two actions.
 First, companies raised local farmers' interest in participating in the plantation expansion through presenting a calculation of risks and benefits, citing high prices that the palm oil fruit could be sold for, in sessions called sosialisasi (socialization).
-As many Desa farmers said, during such sosialisasi, companies' representatives often promised development in the form of public infrastructures (i.e., roads, schools, clinics, and churches) which often failed to be met (Marti
+As many Desa farmers said, during such sosialisasi, companies' representatives often promised development in the form of public infrastructures (i.e., roads, schools, clinics, and churches) which often failed to be met (Marti 2008).

-2008).
 Of course, the representatives were doing no more than selling dreams and promises of instantaneous wealth to the farmers, while harboring the farmers' belief that they would remain the owners of their own land.
 Second, companies hired village heads to encourage farmers to join the plantation projects while also bribing authoritative local officials to award expansion permits (Marti 2008; McCarthy and Zen 2009).
 Both actions proved to be somewhat successful.

 The realization of their lands' being expropriated and themselves being cheated impelled Desa farmers to employ subtle resistance techniques, described by Scott (1990) as "infra-politics," against the plantation companies.
 Some farmers were willing to sell their land and not join the crop conversion project.
 Others set up their own plantation, even though doing so was not permitted (Forest Peoples' Program 2005).
-Still others combined their plantation work15 with swidden farming.
+Still others combined their plantation work17 with swidden farming.
 Such subtle subversions were overpowered by the companies through hard campaigns which involved police and military backed intimidations as well an outright takeover (Potter 2008).
 Farmers resisted by blocking plantation roads, damaging company infrastructures, and even taking up arms.
 Nonetheless, slowly but surely, Desa farmers began to realize the inevitability of the plantation expansion into the depths of their primary forest.

 Yet, as I witnessed in the research field, participation in palm oil plantation work has brought local Desa farmers immense economic gain through more stable and continuous cash revenue.
 In 2010, the entire Buayan area received approximately Rp.
 21,000,000,000 of gross revenue (equivalent to \$1,484,300) from palm oil alone, which was distributed among 30 hamlets (Semedi 2014; Semedi and Bakker 2014).
-According to several farmers, life today is better than ever, as they have a dependable source of income which opens up new opportunities to access markets and other public facilities in town.
-Thanks to the palm oil money, farmers can now buy motorcycles, modern house appliances, and the latest model of mobile phone and laptop; they can also afford to renovate their houses.
-Some farmers even manage to buy trucks to start a transportation business.
-Farmers do recognize the destructive impact that the plantation development has brought, but they choose to focus more on the economic gain.
+According to several farmers, life today is better than ever, as they have a dependable source of income which opens up new opportunities to markets and other public facilities in town.
+Thanks to the palm oil money, farmers can now buy motorcycles, modern house appliances, and the latest model of mobile phone and laptop;

-15 Plantations employed smallholders as laborers until their holdings became productive, after which they had to repay the cost of land preparation and credit for fertilizer and other inputs.
+17 Plantations employed smallholders as laborers until their holdings became productive, after which they had to repay the cost of land preparation and credit for fertilizer and other inputs.